irfanAnsarisd/AlarmP.io/README.md

 # AlarmProject
- this is simple web page Alarm project.
+ this is simple  Alarm project.
+ Using html , css ,js.